Opposition parties show their numerical power

 The then Minister for Law and Justice Zahid Hamid had urged the legislators to read the ordinance and give their suggestions on its flaws.
 He said the government was changing 32-year old law to make it more effective for the business community.
 He said there were many beneficiary provisions in the amended law and that the disapproving resolution should be referred to the committee concerned for detailed discussion.

 However, Aitzaz Ahsan had said that the ordinance contained 1,224 pages, and it could not be passed as an ordinance.
-In 2017, the same opposition had disapproved the National Accountability (Amend) Ordinance.
+In 2017, the same opposition had disapproved the National Accountability (Amendment) Ordinance.
+The resolution was moved by PPP Senator Taj Haider.
+Zahid Hamid had asked opposition to withdraw the resolution.
+He said the Supreme Court, taking suo motu notice, had suspended the plea bargain and voluntarily return sections of the NAO.
+He said the ordinance was laid to present government’s stance and it had public support too.

+The then Senate Chairman Raza Rabbani had remarked that a comprehensive accountability law should be devised under which judiciary, civil and establishment could be made accountable under one roof.
+Since then, the NAO provisions relating to the voluntary return and plea bargain have not been amended.
+Now, the government is doing so through a package of amendments in the NAO.

 ISLAMABAD: The opposition parties showed their numerical power by disapproving a bill moved by the government, which though had early been cleared by the concerned standing committee with the support of the opposition MPs.